jthatch/advent-of-code-php-2020/README.md

 If you fancy having a go at the challenges yourself feel free to use this repo as a framework/skeleton.

 ### Commands
+_Note: checkout the code then run the following, the docker and composer libraries will auto install._

 **Solve all days puzzles**
 `make run`